NHSDigital/im1-pfs-auth/README.md

   - [Contacts](#contacts)
   - [Licence](#licence)

+---

+Below this line the documentation still needs to be evaluated and updated

 ## Setup

 By including preferably a one-liner or if necessary a set of clear CLI instructions we improve user experience.
 This should be a frictionless installation process that works on various operating systems (macOS, Linux, Windows WSL) and handles all the dependencies.